nystromb/nystrom-projects-blog/posts/integration-tests-with-cob-spec-web-server.md

 ---
 layout: post
-title:  "HTTP Server From Scratch"
+title:  "How I Tested A Web Server That I Built From Scratch"
 date: 2015-11-19
 blog: true
 ---